IlanCosman/tide/README.md

 ### Pure Emulation

-Tide can easily produce the same prompt as [Pure][].
+Tide can easily produce the same prompt as [Pure][] (with a number of improvements).
 Run `tide configure` and select the Pure style.

-You can still take advantage of all of Tide's features while using the Pure style, though the style does display less information by default.
+All of Tide's features are available while using Pure style, though it displays less information by default than Lean style.

 <br clear="right">